 Investing oftentimes involves closely examining numbers.
 Investors rely on data, and trends in that data, to provide insights into what's happening with their investments.
 Numbers can sometimes look odd to analysts too; which is certainly true with Simpson's Paradox.

-In this publication, we're going to discuss the topic of Simpson's Paradox.
+In this article, we're going to discuss the topic of Simpson's Paradox.
 As part of that explanation, we'll provide a brief history of the term as well as a summary definition.
 Then we'll finish this topic with some examples, illustrating how this paradox can apply to investment portfolios.

 In the study of probability and statistics, Simpson's paradox is defined as the seemingly contradictory result that occurs when improvements in all subpopulations occur, yet when these subpopulations are combined, the improvement is lost.